Germ 7-10 days

 A new twist on the summer squash, this zucchini has a small baseball-size fruit that is just right for one serving.
 Stuff with your favorite filling and serve as an appetizer or main dish, or use as you would other zucchini in your best recipes.
-Pick when 3" in diameter before the seeds have started to form.
+Pick when 3” in diameter, before the seeds have started to form.
 Bushy plants produce dozens of squash.
-The flavor is still great if allowed to get larger.
-All American Selection.
+Flavor is still great if allowed to get larger.
 20 seeds

 Indoors- Plant in individual biodegradable peat/cowpots 1/2”-1” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
 Transplant 36” apart after last frost without disturbing the roots

 Outdoors- 1/2”-1” deep after last frost, in warm soil at least 70 degrees.
 Sow a few seeds per space/hill with 24-36”.